- Education and training

-This Frequently Asked Questions (FAQ) article sets out some general guidance for members, mostly relying on the Maritime Labour Convention, 2006 (MLC) and Seafarers' Employment Agreement (SEA).
+This Frequently Asked Questions (FAQ) article sets out some general guidance for UK-based members, mostly relying on the Maritime Labour Convention, 2006 (MLC) and Seafarers' Employment Agreement (SEA).
 However, note that there will be differences between flag states' laws.
 Covid-19 response is a fast-changing situation and Nautilus does not guarantee the veracity of the information.
 Members are urged to seek specialist legal advice wherever possible.

 For specific advice based on your own individual circumstances and SEA please contact your union official.

 1. I am due to join my ship in a Covid-19 hotspot, can I refuse?

-Employers demanding travel to a hotspot could be in contravention of national government travel advice, risk corporate travel insurance cover and fall foul of employee health and safety responsibilities under the MLC.
+Employers demanding travel to a hotspot could be in contravention of national government travel advice, risk corporate travel insurance cover becoming invalid and fall foul of employee health and safety responsibilities under the MLC.
 Ensure your employer is aware of your concerns.

 It may be that, in extreme cases, refusing to join a ship in a hotspot would be reasonable on health and safety grounds.
 However, a bad employer may still wish to treat this as a disciplinary issue.

 Affected members should contact Nautilus immediately, which can then put their concerns to their employer.

 2. Can I refuse to join my ship if, as part of the rotation, it is going into a Covid-19 hotspot?

 Under the MLC ship owners have a duty to protect the health and safety of seafarers.